Eight “Silken Treasures” rejuvenate the body

 7. Clench the Fists and Glare Fiercely (or Angrily)

-This movement finds you sitting low and punching slowly while clenching the entire body.
+This movement finds you sitting low, punching slowly, and clenching your entire body.
 It helps strengthen and relax the entire body.

 8. Bouncing on the Toes

-This movement is said to help the low back and function of the bladder, through the gentle lift and drop motion of the feet.
+This movement is said to help the lower back and bladder function through the gentle lift-and-drop motion of the feet.

 Study proves results

-Aside from relaxing the body, reducing stress and tension, and improving the feeling of rejuvenation, the eight brocade qigong is also helpful in weight loss and improving range of motion.
-Hindawai publishing released the results of evidence-based effects of the eight brocade exercises in the article, The Effect of Baduanjin on Promoting the Physical Fitness and Health of Adults.
+Aside from relaxing the body, reducing stress and tension, and promoting a sense of rejuvenation, the eight brocade qigong is also helpful for weight loss and improving range of motion.
+Hindawai Publishing released the results of evidence-based effects of the eight brocade exercises in the article, The Effect of Baduanjin on Promoting the Physical Fitness and Health of Adults.
 Here is the abstract.

 The purpose of the study was to assess the efficacy of a 16-week Baduanjin qigong training intervention in promoting physical fitness and health for adults.
-An experimental design was adopted, and subjects were assigned randomly into an experimental group and a control group.
-In the intervention group comprised of adults, there were no significant variations in blood glucose, blood lipid, blood pressure, heart rate variability, and vital capacity indices.
-The body weight and body mass index (BMI) dropped in the intervention group.
-Compared with the control group, the skinfold thicknesses decreased at the lower corner of scapula, triceps brachii, and abdomen, with a statistical significance.
-By comparing the physical fitness indices, it was found that the increase in the results of the sit-and-reach test in the intervention group had statistical significance.
+An experimental design was adopted, and subjects were randomly assigned to an experimental group and a control group.
+In the intervention group of adults, there were no significant variations in blood glucose, blood lipids, blood pressure, heart rate variability, or vital capacity indices.
+Body weight and body mass index (BMI) decreased in the intervention group.
+Compared with the control group, the skinfold thicknesses decreased at the lower corner of the scapula, triceps brachii, and abdomen, with statistical significance.
+By comparing physical fitness indices, the increase in the sit-and-reach test results in the intervention group was statistically significant.
 In conclusion, it was found by our trial that Baduanjin exercise could significantly improve the physical flexibility and subcutaneous adipose accumulation in healthy adults.

 Links